daniyalha33/inbracket_ai/README.md

 # Inference

-- All of the checkpoint files for each model are in (https://drive.google.com/drive/folders/15oP0CZM_O_-Bir18VbSM8wRUEzoyLXby?usp=sharing).
-Download ckpts(new).zip and unzip all of the checkpoints.
-Keep tgnet_bdl.h5 and tgnet_fps.h5 and remove the rest files.
+- All of the checkpoint files for each model are private please contact through repo issue place if you need any help regarding to checkpoints or how to train the model.
 - Inference with tgnet

   ```